kwalczak80/mx-monster/README.md

 The form for updating the user's delivery information is displayed on this page.
 If the consumer returns to the checkout page after completing the form, all shipping data will be instantly updated.

 By selecting the order number from the list, the user can view the order history.
 If the order is completed, the user will be alerted with a message indicating they are viewing a past order summary.
+Please read about the messages system below.

 The user can also track the current order status.
 Three status options are available: "Confirmed," "Shipped," and "Cancelled."
 Once an order is finished, the default state is "Confirmed."
 The user sees the updated status immediately after it has been changed by the business owner.